ruthpolly/Gluten-Free-Goodies/README.md

-# Gluten-Free Goodies
+# Gluten Free Goodies

-This Gluten-Free Goodies website is designed for a pleasant user experience that can be accessed on many different devices.
-Gluten-Free Goodies is to supply people with quick, easy gluten-free recipes.
+This Gluten Free Goodies website is designed for a pleasant user experience that can be accessed on many different devices.
+Gluten Free Goodies is to supply people with quick, easy gluten free recipes.

 ![Gluten Free Goodies shown on a range of devices](https://ruthpolly.github.io/gluten-free-goodies/index.html)